monolayer/monorepo/packages/sdk/docs/guide/broadcast.md

 will be written to `.env.local`.

 :::info
-Check your framework documentation to see it the `.env.local` file is loaded automatically.
+Check your framework's documentation to see if the `.env.local` file is loaded automatically.
 :::

 ## Test environment

-A docker container for the test environment is launched with [`npx monolayer start test`](./../reference/cli/start-test.md)
+A Docker container for the test environment is launched with [`npx monolayer start test`](./../reference/cli/start-test.md)

 You can stop it with [`npx monolayer stop test`](./../reference/cli/stop-test.md).